rishiba/doc_linux_kernel_workbook/doc/02_kernel_compilation.rst

 enabling you understand some fundamental concepts around it.

 You compile the kernel - make changes to the kernel right in the first chapter.
-So your exicting journey with Linux kernel begins.
+So your exciting journey with Linux kernel begins.

 What will you learn
 ===================

 You will learn

 *   How to download a Linux kernel.
-*   How to configure the Linux kernel in differnent ways.
+*   How to configure the Linux kernel in different ways.
 *   How to see the effects of the configuration changes you did.
 *   Compile a Linux kernel.
 *   Package a compiled kernel.